Scaling Behavior of Public Procurement Activity: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful to Dominik Hartman and Fernando Bação for the useful discussions, and to Filipe Freire for helping in the initial data curation.
+The authors are thankful to Dominik Hartman, Fernando Bação, and Lia Quadros Flores for the useful discussions, and to Filipe Freire for helping in the initial data curation.
 B.D. acknowledges the research protocol established with \textit{Instituto Nacional de Estatística} (INE) that provided access to regional data.
-F.L.P and B.D acknowledge the financial support provided by FCT Portugal under the project UIDB/04152/2020 - Centro de Investigação em Gestão de Informação (MagIC).
-SE acknowledges the financial support of FCT and ESF, for project grant SFRH/BPD/1169337/2016 and FCT Portugal within the scope of the project UIDB/04647/2020 of CICS.NOVA - Centro Interdisciplinar de Ciências Sociais da Universidade Nova de Lisboa.
+F.L.P and B.D. acknowledge the financial support provided by FCT Portugal under the project UIDB/04152/2020 -- Centro de Investigação em Gestão de Informação (MagIC).
+S.E. acknowledges the financial support of FCT and ESF, for project grant SFRH/BPD/1169337/2016 and FCT -- Foundation for Science and Technology, I.P., within the scope of the project UIDB/04647/2020 of CICS.NOVA -- Centro Interdisciplinar de Ciências Sociais da Universidade Nova de Lisboa.